 is the program you want to run, and prog-args

 is a list of arguments to the program.
-Note that if the program is not in your path, you must specify the path as part of the name.
-If the program is in your current working directory, you can put ./
+Note that if the program is not in your path or not in your current working directory, you must specify the path as part of the name.

 runs as many copies of progname

-as there are processors (cores) assigned to the job (nodes x ppn).
-For example, if your job requested --nodes=4 --ntasks-per-node=40
+as there are tasks assigned to the job.
+For example, if your job requested --ntasks-per-node=8

-, the following command will run 160 a.out
+, the following command would run 8 a.out

 The example above can be modified to pass arguments to a.out